Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • Issue of share certificates and meeting of the board of directors

-In conclusion, after registering a private limited company in India, there are various mandatory mandatory compliance for private limited companies that needs to comply with as per the Companies Act 2013.
+In conclusion, after registering a private limited company in India, there are various mandatory compliances for private limited companies that need to be adhered to as per the Companies Act 2013.
 It is essential to comply with these regulations to ensure smooth functioning and avoid any legal consequences.
-If a private company fails to comply with the mandatory compliances mentioned under the Companies Act, 2013 every person who is responsible for such a default will be penalised.
-To simplify the compliance process, companies can seek assistance from experts who can offer reliable guidance and support in meeting these mandatory compliance for private limited companies.
-Visit Vakilsearch to learn more about the legal service.
+If a private company fails to comply with the mandatory compliances mentioned under the Companies Act, 2013, every person responsible for such a default will be penalised.
+To simplify the compliance process, companies can seek assistance from experts who can offer reliable guidance and support in meeting these mandatory compliances for private limited companies.
+For more information on pvt ltd company registration and other legal services, visit Vakilsearch.

 Subscribe to our newsletter blogs